By Hardik Rajgor May. 21, 2018

 At this stage, you can put the call on speaker, mute yourself, and settle in for a long chat about something more inconsequential like the latest Snapchat filter with other colleagues who are logged in from your location.

 While you are cracking jokes, the conversation on the other end of the line turns into a debate and two people begin to dominate the call.
 You tune in again and just to make sure that folks like you haven’t zoned out, someone senior will throw in a “What do you’ll think (insert names of other attendees)?” every few minutes.
 Nobody cares about your input, so throw in some generic sentences like “I agree” and “That’s great” to validate the ideas that are being discussed.

 The length of a con call is a good indicator of how productive the discussion was.
 The longer a con call lasts, the less productive it is.
-The result of every office conference call is like the Karnataka elections, after spending hours of time and energy on it , you reach a fractured verdict.
+The result of every office conference call is like a TV channel debate.
+After spending hours of time and energy on it , you reach a fractured verdict.

 The end of the call is when the enthusiasm level peaks again.
 It’s time for the goodbyes and everyone starts speaking together.
 No one can hear anyone, but it is important that you speak.
 It is the equivalent of getting a picture clicked with the bride and groom at a wedding.
 It’s a stamp that says, “I was present”.